tinyfab/HeatbedControlFW/readme.md

 Troubleshoot
 E01  check temperature sensor connection
-E02  make sure you give enough time for the heatbed to heat up to your set temperature and it has not reached the capability of the heatbed.
+E02  make sure you give enough time for the heatbed to heat up to your set temperature and it has not reached the capability of the heatbed. driver switches off at around 60°C (+-10°C) when powered by the flat ribbon cable -> max temperature is reached.
+Wait a few minutes until heatbed is cooled down

 Change Log